gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2015-09-28-levels-collision.md

 The question, then, is how do we go about storing this information?
 Considering we’re just using placeholder tiles for now, the quickest and simplest solution is to create a big array.
 We’re also going to use a multidimensional array (`array[0][0]`) just so traversing the array is a bit cleaner.
 The array size is going to be the number of row cells by the number of column cells, or `height/8` by `width/8` which, in our case, is 32 x 28.
 The values of each of the cells will be a number which represents a cell type.
 For now this will be 0 for empty (black), 1 for dirt/sand and 2 for a wall.

-This is going to be a lot easier to work with both as a separate file and as a Javascript object.
-We’ll create this new file in the `js` folder and call it `world.js` as it will storing our game’s world.
-In it we create the var `world` and then within that, the var `level`.
+This is going to be a lot easier to work with as a separate object.
+For now we’ll create this variable at the top of the file, called `world` and then within that, the var `level`.
 This gives us scope to create other variables inside `world` to handle other aspect of our game in the future, like enemy placements.

 The file looks like so: